juancarlucci/energy-grid/README.md

 Role: A subscription is a standing order for new book editions delivered in real-time—like signing up for a newsletter from the publishing house.

-In the Ecosystem: Managed by the courier line (WebSocket link) from the publishing house (server.cjs) to HQ, then to branch couriers (useSubscription).
+> Behind the Scenes: Managed by the courier line (WebSocket link) from the publishing house (server.cjs) to HQ, then to branch couriers (useSubscription).

 In App.tsx, GRID_SUBSCRIPTION listens for updates: